DRIVING TIPS FOR SWITZERLAND

 There are some requirements you need to be aware of.

-- You must be 18 years or older to drive in Switzerland.
+❗ You must be 18 years or older to drive in Switzerland.

-- Your driver’s license must be in either English, German, Italian, or French.
+❗ Your driver’s license must be in either English, German, Italian, or French.
 Otherwise, it will need to be transferred.

-- If you stay for more than 12 months, you can use your own foreign driver’s license.
-Your license needs to be with you at all times, and you need to be insured.
+❗ If you stay for less than 12 months, you can use your own foreign driver’s license.
+After that, you must renew your license in Switzerland.

 SWITZERLAND – RULES FOR DRIVING

-- The speed limit for motorways/freeways is 120 kph, and highways are 100 kph.
+❗ The speed limit for motorways/freeways is 120 kph, and highways are 100 kph.

-- In the cities, the speed limit is 50 kph, in residential areas 30 kph, and in rural areas 80 kph.
+❗In the cities, the speed limit is 50 kph, in residential areas 30 kph, and in rural areas 80 kph.

-- Some signs advise when to adjust your speed, and make sure that you heed them as there are speed cams everywhere and the tickets are expensive.
+❗ Some signs advise when to adjust your speed, and make sure that you heed them as there are speed cams everywhere and the tickets are expensive.

-- You will be driving on the right side of the street in Switzerland.
+❗ You will be driving on the right side of the street in Switzerland.

-- Always yield right of way to public transportation and emergency vehicles.
+❗ Always yield right of way to public transportation and emergency vehicles.

-- Be aware of pedestrians and cyclists, as they have the right of way and sometimes step out into traffic unexpectedly.
+❗ Be aware of pedestrians and cyclists, as they have the right of way and sometimes step out into traffic unexpectedly.

-- Tip: If two vehicles meet on a narrow road going in opposite directions, the ascending vehicle has the right way.
+❗ Tip: If two vehicles meet on a narrow road going in opposite directions, the ascending vehicle has the right way.

-- If you are traveling with children younger than 18 months, they should be in a child safety seat.
+❗ If you are traveling with children younger than 18 months, they should be in a child safety seat.

-- Everyone else needs to use a seatbelt.
+❗ Everyone else needs to use a seatbelt.
 You are required to drive with your lights on, even in the daytime.

-- Don’t drink and drive.
+❗ Don’t drink and drive.
 In Switzerland, the maximum blood alcohol content while driving is 0.05%, which is lower than in many other European countries.
 If you are caught driving under the influence, you will be fined, and your license will be revoked.

 RENTING A CAR IN SWITZERLAND